 Doctoral students have a great deal of freedom in developing a program of study.
 They can select graduate electives both from inside the department and from across campus, a distinguishing feature of the American Studies program.
 In conceiving an academic plan, students should consult with their departmental advisor and the Graduate Chair, as well as their peers, keeping in mind their own interests and research objectives.
 All courses outside the department have to be approved by the Graduate Chair who will assess whether they fit logically within the student’s overall doctoral study plan.

 With the permission of the Graduate Chair, students can apply ONE 400-level undergraduate course to their electives credit, on the understanding that they will arrange with the instructor to do graduate-level work.
-As doctoral students prepare for their Qualifying exams, they are encouraged to undertake a course of independent reading and research (AMST 699) with each of their field advisors.
-At the discretion of the Graduate Chair, additional credits of AMST 699 may be applied to the doctoral degree.
+As doctoral students prepare for their Qualifying exams, they may undertake a course of independent reading and research (AMST 650) with field advisors.

 |Required courses|| AMST 600, AMST 601, AMST 603